 Voting on changes

-Although simple revision approval as described above is sufficient in several contexts, its use is not ideal particularly in organizations which are not hierarchical by nature, such as social production enterprises.
+Although simple revision approval as described above is sufficient in several contexts, its use is not ideal particularly in organizations which are not hierarchical by nature, such as peer production enterprises.
 Keeping Wikipedia as example, it would make most sense to let everyone "approve" changes and - if needed - to simply require multiple approvals from any peer, instead of having to create a hierarchy of special contributors.
 Such an approach could amount to voting on changes.
 Voting is in fact not necessarily a hard security measure.
 A change could be accepted ("released") immediately, but be automatically "canceled" if opposed.
 For example, a page is at version 100 (approved) and user A saves new version 101.
 Version 101 goes live immediately, but still shows up on a list of recent changes.
 Users B and C both review the change and oppose it.
 By saving version 101, user A implicitly voted for that version.
 But with 2 votes (from B and C) against, there are now more votes against version 101 than for.
 Therefore, the change is considered rejected and the default version goes back to 100.

 With classic wiki engines, the only way to tell the system you oppose change x is to revert it, which is itself a change from the new situation.
 If the author of change x disagrees with your reversion, his only way to record his opposition is to revert your change.
 As such, edit wars are to some extent a natural result from the limitations of classic wikis.
 Voting on changes would allow opposing without undoing, enabling more efficient and civil collaboration.

 This innovation is actually already in use by Scholarpedia, an encyclopedia highly concerned with reliability.
 Most contributors cannot push a change without an approval by supporting votes from other contributors (software noteScholarpedia uses a modified version of MediaWiki, but its software development is currently done in private. ).